 Head Injuries and Concussions in Car Accidents

-Attorney Andras Szantho has the skill and trial experience needed to successfully handle brain injury cases.
+New Mexico car accident attorney Andras Szantho has the skill and trial experience needed to successfully handle brain injury cases involving motor vehicle accidents.
 If you’ve been hurt, don’t go it alone.
 Contact us for a free consultation with an experienced car accident lawyer.

 How brain injuries occur in car accidents